 Sugar Detox Food List

-Did you know that sugar is 8 times more addictive than worst drugs- it’s a pretty shocking fact?
-We all know that sugar has a quite damaging impact on our cardiovascular, digestive and even mental health.
+Did you know that sugar is 8 times more addictive than the worst drugs- it’s a pretty shocking fact.
+We all know that sugar has quite a damaging impact on our cardiovascular, digestive and even mental health.